davidfrivas/davidfrivas/README.md

 - I work as a Research Worker at Columbia University, Department of Psychiatry, with 5 years of experience in neuroscience research.

 - My research investigates how disruptive mutations in the 'CHD8' gene contribute to risk for autism spectrum disorder.
-Recent research projects involve using EEG to understand the role of CHD8 in underlying sleep architecture.
+Recent research projects involve analyzing continuous EEG recordings to understand the role of CHD8 in underlying sleep architecture.

 - I'm currently developing an automated sleep stage classification system using mouse EEG/EMG data and implementing machine learning and deep learning models.